trans-travel/trans-travel/us/oh.md

 although a trans woman was charged (and found not guilty) for changing in a locker room.

-HB68, as written, baned transition care for youth and goes beyond most other bans of care including placing significant restrictions upon mental health care, puberty blockers, hormone therapy, and surgery.
+HB68, as written, banned transition care for youth and goes beyond most other bans of care including placing significant restrictions upon mental health care, puberty blockers, hormone therapy, and surgery.
 It also protects parents harming youth through denial of trans-related care.
 On Mar.
 18, 2025, a